Hanumant Shankar Sawant

-Hanumant Shankar Sawant (born 13 August 1939) is a radio astronomer and one of the pioneers of the Brazilian solar radio astronomy.
-He has been the key scientist behind concept, design and installation of the Brazilian Decimetric Array (BDA).
-Under his leadership, an outstanding group in radio astrophysics has been built at National Institute of Space Research (INPE) in Brazil.
+Hanumant Shankar Sawant (13 August 1939 – 27 December 2025) was a radio astronomer and one of the pioneers of the Brazilian solar radio astronomy.
+He was the key scientist behind the concept, design, and installation of the Brazilian Decimetric Array (BDA).
+Under his leadership, an outstanding group in radio astrophysics was built at the National Institute for Space Research (INPE) in Brazil.

 Early life and education

-Hanumant Sawant was born at Pune, India in 1939.
-He received BSc degree in Electronics and Communications Engineering from University of Bombay in 1964 and MSc in Physics in 1971 from the Ahmedabad University, and PhD in Physical Sciences from Physical Research Laboratory (PRL) in 1977.
-He was at the Department of Astronomy of University of Maryland (1978–1979) and Space Science Laboratory of University of California, Berkeley, USA (1980–1981).
-In 1982, he became Associate Researcher of the National Institute for Space Research (INPE) in Brazil.
+Hanumant Sawant was born at Pune, India, in 1939.
+He received a BSc degree in Electronics and Communications Engineering from the University of Bombay in 1964, an MSc in Physics in 1971 from Ahmedabad University, and a PhD in Physical Sciences from the Physical Research Laboratory (PRL) in 1977.
+He was at the Department of Astronomy of the University of Maryland (1978–1979) and the Space Science Laboratory of the University of California, Berkeley, USA (1980–1981).
+In 1982, he became an Associate Researcher of the National Institute for Space Research (INPE) in Brazil.
 He became Project Director of the BDA in 2002 and retired from INPE in 2015.

 Major contributions

 His main contributions involved observational and theoretical precursor studies of fine structures in solar noise storms at decametric frequencies and high-energy solar flares, in collaboration with leading scientists such as R.V.
 Bhonsle, S.K.
 Alurkar, S.S.
 Degaonkar, M. Kundu, P. Kaufmann and S.R.
 Kane.
-In 1982 he participated in the innovative investigation on the interplanetary effects of solar flares occurred in 1979 when after, in 1984, he published the results in partnership with S.R.
-Kane and A. Hewish the Nobel Prize winner in physics in 1974.
-This was pioneering work in the scientific field that is now known as the space weather.
+In 1982, he participated in the innovative investigation on the interplanetary effects of solar flares that occurred in 1979; in 1984, he published the results in partnership with S.R.
+Kane and A. Hewish, the Nobel Prize winner in physics in 1974.
+This was pioneering work in the scientific field that is now known as space weather.

-He was the main researcher for the development of the following instruments in solar radio astronomy: ROI Millimeter Radiometer (18–23 GHz) - Itapetinga Radio Observatory (Atibaia, SP), Decimetric Solar Spectrometer (1.2-1.7 GHz), Brazilian Solar Spectroscope (BSS) (1.0-2.5 GHz) and Brazilian Decimetric Array (BDA), for which he has served as General Coordinator since 2001.
+He was the lead researcher for the development of several instruments in solar radio astronomy: ROI Millimeter Radiometer (18–23 GHz) at the Itapetinga Radio Observatory (Atibaia, SP), the Decimetric Solar Spectrometer (1.2-1.7 GHz), the Brazilian Solar Spectroscope (BSS) (1.0-2.5 GHz), and the Brazilian Decimetric Array (BDA), for which he served as General Coordinator from 2001.

 Personal life

-Prof. Hanumant Sawant is married to Ratna Sawant and resides in São José dos Campos, state of São Paulo, Brazil.
-He has one daughter, Vidula Sawant and one son.
-His son, Abhijit Sawant is married to Sandra.
-He is the grandfather of Kyle, Enzo and Enya.
+Prof. Hanumant Sawant was married to Ratna Sawant and resided in São José dos Campos, state of São Paulo, Brazil.
+He had one daughter, Vidula Sawant, and one son, Abhijit Sawant (married to Sandra).
+He was the grandfather of Kyle, Enzo, and Enya.
+Sawant died on 27 December 2025.